 With Knuth 1965 and Lewis and Stearns 1968, we can now restate the problem with recursive descent and operator expressions in precise terms: Recursive descent in its pure form, is LL(1).
 Arithmetic operator grammars are not LL(1) -- not even close.
 In fact, of the grammars BASIC-OP, RIGHT-OP, and KNUTH-OP, none is LL(k) for any k.

-As mentioned, a common compromise is to have recursive descent parse arithmetic expressions as lists, and add associativity in post-processing.
+A common work-around is to have recursive descent parse arithmetic expressions as lists, and add associativity in post-processing.
 We are now able to look at this in more detail.
 An extended BNF grammar to recognize BASIC-OP as a list is as follows:

 S ::= E E ::= T { TI }* TI ::= '+' T T ::= F { FI } * FI ::= 'x' F F ::= number